-I. The provisions of this section, other than subsection K, shall not apply to the use of a credit report by any of the following:
+I. The provisions of this section shall not apply to the use of a credit report by any of the following:

 - 1. A person with whom the consumer has or has had an account, contract, or debtor-creditor relationship, or the person's subsidiary, affiliate, agent, or assignee, for the purpose of (i) reviewing the account, including activities related to account maintenance, monitoring, credit line increases, and account upgrades and enhancements; (ii) conducting activities related to account maintenance, monitoring, credit line increases, and account upgrades and enhancements; or (iii) collecting the financial obligation owing for the account, contract, or debt; - 2.
-A subsidiary, affiliate, agent, assignee, or prospective assignee of a person to whom access has been granted under subsection F for purposes of facilitating the extension of credit or other permissible use: - 3.
+A subsidiary, affiliate, agent, assignee, or prospective assignee of a person to whom access has been granted under subsection F for purposes of facilitating the extension of credit or other permissible - 3.
 Any person acting pursuant to a court order, warrant, or subpoena; - 4.
 A state or local agency, or its agents or assigns, that administers a program for establishing and enforcing child support obligations; - 5.
 A state or local agency, or its agents or assigns, acting to investigate fraud, including Medicaid fraud, or acting to investigate or collect delinquent taxes or assessments, including interest and penalties, unpaid court orders, or to fulfill any of its other statutory responsibilities; - 6.
 A federal, state, or local governmental entity, including law-enforcement agency or court or its agents or assigns; - 7.
-A person for the purposes of prescreening as defined by the Fair Credit Reporting Act, 15 U.S.C. § 1681 et seq.; - 8.
-Any person for the sole purpose of providing for a credit file monitoring subscription service to which the consumer has subscribed; and - 9.
-A consumer reporting agency for the purpose of providing a consumer with a copy of the consumer's credit report upon the consumer's request. - J. This section shall not prevent a consumer reporting agency from charging a fee of no more than \$5 to a consumer for establishing a security freeze, removing a security freeze, temporarily lifting a security freeze for a period of time, or temporarily lifting a security freeze for a specific party, regarding access to a credit report. - K. A credit account shall not be opened in the name of a consumer who has a security freeze in effect with respect to his credit report without the express prior written authorization of the consumer.
-A consumer that had a credit freeze in effect at the time of the opening of a credit account shall not be liable for any charges billed by any individual other than the consumer to a credit account that was opened in violation of the requirements of this subsection.
+A person for the purposes of prescreening as defined by the Fair Credit Reporting Act, 15 U.S.C. § 1681, et seg.; - 8.
+Any person for the sole purpose of providing for a credit file monitoring subscription service to which the consumer has subscribed; - 9.
+A consumer reporting agency for the purpose of providing a consumer with a copy of the consumer's credit report upon the consumer's request; and - 10.
+A property and casualty insurance company for use in setting or adjusting a rate, adjusting a claim, or underwriting for property and casualty insurance purposes. - J. A consumer reporting agency shall not charge for establishing a security freeze, but may charge a fee of no more than \$5 to a consumer for removing a security freeze or temporarily lifting a security - K. A violation of this section shall constitute a prohibited practice pursuant to the provisions of § 59.1-200 and shall be subject to all of the enforcement provisions of the Virginia Consumer Protection Act (§ 59.1-196 et seq.).